Rudolph1999/Kazang-Challenge/README.md

 ##Instalation/build
--You first need to set up your working enviroment
+\n-You first need to set up your working enviroment
 -I used Visio studio code and a emulator
 -for the same setup as me use the following link https://www.youtube.com/watch?v=ly0hAtV7EBg&list=PLzMcBGfZo4-knQWGK2IC49Q_5AnQrFpzv
 -clone this repository